Take the chapter quiz before and after you read this chapter.

 - Multi-drug treatment with 3 or 4 drugs is essential to make sure that the tuberculosis is cured and that resistance to the anti-TB drugs does not develop.

 - The most important aspect of treating a child with tuberculosis is to ensure that the medicine is taken correctly and regularly.
 This is often difficult as the treatment takes many months.
-It is essential that the health care workers at the clinic develop a good working relationship with the mother and child.
+It is essential that the health care workers at the clinic develop a good working relationship with the parent/s or caregiver and child.

 - While ill children need hospitalisation, most children with tuberculosis can be treated from a clinic.

 - The child’s general nutritional status must be improved as most children with tuberculosis are underweight for age.
-The Road-to-Health Card is a valuable way of monitoring the child’s weight gain.
+The Road-to-Health Booklet is a valuable way of monitoring the child’s weight gain.

 - If children are infected with both HIV and TB, both infections should be treated.
-These children have a damaged immune system and their HIV infection should be correctly managed with prophylactic co-trimoxazole and antiretroviral therapy if they qualify.
+These children have a damaged immune system and their HIV infection should be correctly managed with antiretroviral therapy.

 Multi-drug treatment for many months is essential to cure tuberculosis.

-- Because of severe drug interactions between anti-TB and antiretroviral drugs, similar adverse drug reactions in the 2 groups of drugs, and possible immune reconstitution inflammatory syndrome, it is recommended to delay antiretroviral treatment until after the TB treatment is completed or to postpone antiretroviral treatment until 2 months of TB treatment has been completed.
+- Because of severe drug interactions between anti-TB and antiretroviral drugs, similar adverse drug reactions in the 2 groups of drugs, and possible immune reconstitution inflammatory syndrome (IRIS), it is recommended to delay antiretroviral treatment until 8 weeks after the TB treatment is started.
+Start antiretroviral treatment after 2 weeks if the immune system is severely depressed.

-Because the TB bacillus rapidly becomes resistant to 1 antituberculous drug if it is given on its own, multiple drug therapy is used.
+Because the TB bacillus rapidly becomes resistant to 1 anti-TB (antituberculous) drug if it is given on its own, multiple drug therapy is used.
 Usually 3 or more drugs are given together.
 The drug combination usually given consists of:

 - Isoniazid (INH)